-Cros started his career at RC Seilh-Fenouillet with his performances grabbing the attention of Grenada where he grabbed the attention of Toulouse who signed the back rower to their Academy.
+Cros started his career at RC Seilh-Fenouillet with his performances grabbing the attention of Grenada attracting the eyes of Toulouse ,who signed the back rower to their Academy.

 In July 2016 he was named as one of 30 players on the national team's development players.
 He has since become a regular in the Toulouse side and led the side for the first time in a Top14 clash against Castres.